RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Results and Analyses

 \subsection{The Effects of Different K-shot Demonstrations}

-We use the default experimental setup to investigate the impact of varying k-shot demonstrations.
+We first used the default experimental setup to investigate the effects of varying k-shot demonstrations on extraction performance.
 Experiments were conducted across all held-in and held-out datasets, and we reported the average F1 scores for each task across all datasets, as depicted in Figure \ref{fig:k-shots}.
 We summarized three findings: (1) The performance across all tasks improved with an increase in k, with the most notable enhancement occurring as k rose from 0 to 2, indicating that few-shot demonstrations are crucial for LLMs to tackle tasks effectively.
-(2) The task performance does not consistently improve with the increment of k.
-For instance, there is a performance decline when k increased from 12 to 16 in the RE task.
+(2) The task performance does not consistently improve with increasing k.
+For example, there is a performance drop when k increased from 12 to 16 in the RE task.
 We surmise that one contributing factor is the limitation of the model's context length, while another is the additional noise introduced by an excess of examples, which can adversely affect model performance.
-Therefore, we set k to 8, which is able to take into account both inference efficiency and extraction performance.
+Therefore, we set k to 8, which can take into account both inference efficiency and extraction performance.
 (3) Model performance is influenced by the complexity of the task.
 NER has more data and is easier compared to other information extraction tasks, exhibited significantly better zero-shot performance than other tasks, while LLM was virtually incapable of completing the RE and ED tasks in a zero-shot scenario.
 Even as the number of examples k increased, the model's performance on NER remained superior to that of other information extraction tasks.

+Then we used the default experimental setup to investigate the effects of different k-shots on inference efficiency.
+Since SFT-based methods with similar size do not support vLLM, we treat the case of k-shot = 1 as equivalent to the SFT-based methods for fairness (RUIE is built based on bi-encoder and the retrieval time of a single sample can be negligible in our experiment).
+As shown in Figure \ref{fig:k-shots_on_inference}, the inference speed decreases consistently with increasing number of k shots, with k-shot = 1 approximately 1.9 times faster than k-shot = 8.
+While RUIE has lower inference efficiency than SFT-based due to retrieval overhead and longer context length, it offers three key advantages: 1.
+Minimal training cost: Only fine-tunes a small retriever vs. full LLM.
+2. Better domain adaptation: Using ICL with a small amount of labeled data vs. full retraining.
+3. API compatibility: Works directly with LLM APIs vs. requiring model deployment.